-They witnessed a suicide attempt.
+Inmates witnessed a suicide attempt.
 They received coloring pages instead of counseling.

 Her actions might have saved Rugg’s life.
 After his suicide attempt, Rugg was moved to an inpatient psychiatric facility, where he says he is receiving care and awaiting transfer to a state psychiatric hospital.
 However, he’s not sure when he’ll be moved, as transfers to outside facilities have been paused because of the virus.

 After witnessing the suicide attempt and being temporarily evacuated from the burning building, several residents requested counseling.
 A week passed before any mental health staff visited the unit.
-When they arrived, it was not to offer counseling but to slide sheets of yoga poses, crossword puzzles and coloring pagesunder their doors.
+When they arrived, it was not to offer counseling but to slide sheets of yoga poses, crossword puzzles and coloring pages under their doors.

-Simas, the spokesperson for the correctional department, did not respond to a specific question about the coloring book pages but recently filed court documents stating the correctional department is working to replace the loss of programming during the covid-19 restrictions with “therapeutic treatment packets” and “workbooks.”
+Recently filed court documents state that the correctional department is working to replace the loss of programming during the covid-19 restrictions with “therapeutic treatment packets” and “workbooks.”

-“It was an emergency for a while, but now it’s 100 days out,” Bien says of the pandemic’s effect on mental health care.
+“It was an emergency for a while, but now it’s 100 days out,” Bien said of the pandemic’s effect on mental health care.
 “The question is: What’s the plan?
 This is going to last at least a year, maybe two. . . .
 How are you going to improve mental health care?”

-On July 15, Bien and class action lawyers presented a comprehensive solution to the court, requesting “the State reduce the mental health population commensurate with the reduction of the overall prison population.”
+On July 15, Bien and class-action lawyers presented a comprehensive solution to the court, requesting that “the State reduce the mental health population commensurate with the reduction of the overall prison population.”
 As a measure to contain the spread of covid-19, the state has already released 3,500 incarcerated individuals, and Gov. Gavin Newsom (D) announced this month that California would release up to 8,000 more, with a partial focus on eight state prisons with outbreaks, including CIW.
 By July 24, 280 incarcerated women at CIW had tested positive for the coronavirus, and one had died, while 7,481 incarcerated individuals in all of California’s prisons had tested positive, and 42 had died.
 Mental health patients, however, were not specifically included in either cohort for release.

 The only solution in providing better mental health care, Bien told The Post a few days ahead of the filing, is to “reduce the patient population.”

-Note: Correction: An earlier version of this story misreported that CDCR spokesperson Dana Simas didn’t respond to a question about coloring pages being distributed at the prison.
-The story has also been updated to clarify Simas’s response about the care available to inmates in distress.